Covid 19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 Ardern said for many Kiwis overseas, it just won't be possible to get back to New Zealand.

+Countries shutting down transit hubs made it extremely difficult for the Government to organise mercy flights.

-"If we have no ability to transit through a country, it makes it very difficult to get back to New Zealand."
+"If we have no ability to transit through a country, it makes it very difficult to get back to New Zealand," Ardern said.

+She has asked Scott Morrison for a short exemption to allow Kiwis in Australia to access welfare.

 For people trying to move domestically, the Government has committed to work through those issues.